avivharuzi/war-of-warriors/README.md

-# war-of-warriors
+# War Of Warriors

-project in php with the ability to add warriors and go to war with them
+PHP Project with the ability to add warriors and go to war with them.